gradle/develocity-actions/README.md

           # tos-location can also point to a file in a Github repository with this syntax: /<owner>/<repo>/blob/<branch>/tos.html
           tos-location: 'https://foo.bar/tos.html'
           # Optional inputs
-          #pr-comment-tos-acceptance-missing: 'Please accept [Gradle Enterprise Terms Of Service]({0}) to get your pull-request Build Scan published by commenting this pull-request with the following message:'
+          #pr-comment-tos-acceptance-missing: 'Please accept [Develocity Terms Of Service]({0}) to get your pull-request Build Scan published by commenting this pull-request with the following message:'
-          #pr-comment-tos-acceptance-request: 'I have read Gradle Enterprise Terms Of Service and I hereby accept the Terms'
+          #pr-comment-tos-acceptance-request: 'I have read Develocity Terms Of Service and I hereby accept the Terms'
-          #pr-comment-tos-acceptance-validation: 'All Contributors have accepted Gradle Enterprise Terms Of Service.'
+          #pr-comment-tos-acceptance-validation: 'All Contributors have accepted Develocity Terms Of Service.'
           #signature-branch: 'main'
-          #signature-location: '.github/gradle-enterprise-tos.json'
+          #signature-location: '.github/develocity-tos.json'
           #white-list: 'bot1,bot2'
           #github-token: ${{ secrets.MY_PAT }}
 ```